Putin slams door shut on any quick revival of Black Sea grain deal

 Vladimir Putin on September 4 appeared to slam the door shut on any prospect of a quick revival of the Black Sea grain deal.
 He did so despite a meeting in the Russian city of Sochi with Turkish President Recep Tayyip Erdogan, who, even after the unyielding words of the Russian leader, continued to insist that the agreement could be resurrected “in a short time”.

-Putin showed no sign of budging on Russia’s withdrawal from the grain deal—which until two months ago gave Ukraine safe passage to export its grain via the Black Sea—as he accused the West of reneging on promises.
+Putin showed no sign of budging on Russia’s withdrawal from the grain deal – which until two months ago gave Ukraine safe passage to export its grain via the Black Sea – as he accused the West of reneging on promises.

 Standing beside Erdogan at a joint press conference after talks, Putin restated Russia's position that it could return to the deal, but only if the West stopped hindering Russian agricultural exports.

-"The West continues to block the supply of grain and fertilisers from the Russian Federation to world markets," Putin said, adding—according to remarks reported by Reuters—that the West had "cheated" Russia over the deal originally brokered by Turkey and the United Nations because rich countries got more than 70% of the grain exported under the deal.
+"The West continues to block the supply of grain and fertilisers from the Russian Federation to world markets," Putin said, adding – according to remarks reported by Reuters – that the West had "cheated" Russia over the deal originally brokered by Turkey and the United Nations because rich countries got more than 70% of the grain exported under the deal.
 When commitments previously made to Russia were fully implemented, the Kremlin would be prepared to “reanimate the deal”, he stated.

 One of Moscow's main demands is for the Russian Agricultural Bank to be reconnected to the SWIFT international payments system.
 The EU cut it off in June last year as part of its sanctions response in response to Moscow’s invasion of Ukraine.